pmcarlton/msafara/roadmap.md

 Normal
 ------

+1. [ ] On Debian/UTM, I do not seem to get the SHIFT modifer when pressing Shift-Up and Shift-Down (though it works for Shift-Left and Shift-Right).
+Use See src/ui/key_handling.rs:148.

+1. [x] Esc clears any message as well as returning to Normal input mode.

-1. [ ] After introducing input modes, check in particular the following: quitting with Ctrl-C
+1. [x] After introducing input modes, check in particular the following: quitting with Ctrl-C, Q, q

 1. [x] B0018 User should be warned if sequence labels in user-supplied orderings do not match those in the alignment (up to order, of course).
 First, the check is